vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

   - Trade calculation

 ## Relation to Curve
 In January 2023, Phuture made a [proposal](https://gov.curve.fi/t/proposal-to-add-usv-fraxbp-to-the-gauge-controller/8687) on the Curve governance forum to add the [USV/FraxBP](https://curve.fi/#/ethereum/pools/factory-crypto-202/deposit) pool to the Gauge Controller.
+The on-chain vote has passed and can be seen [here](https://dao.curve.fi/vote/ownership/274).
 This report seeks to identify relevant risks to Curve’s liquidity providers.

 ## Phuture - USDC Saving Vault (USV) Overview